Banderson03/ChessTutorV2/README.md

 npm install -g vercel
 vercel dev
 **This will likely require you to log into vercel, follow the commands in the terminal

+Important to note, if you are using mac, use the mac branch.